Frozen Ground Excavation: The Contractor’s Guide to Excavating

 How can contractors who think they might encounter frozen ground on their upcoming projects prepare themselves to hit the ground running?

-Excavating frozen ground is a harsh reality in many parts of Canada so contractors working in cold climates need to be prepared for whatever conditions they may encounter.
+Excavating frozen ground is a harsh reality in many parts of Canada such as British Columbia and Alberta; therefore, contractors working in cold climates need to be prepared for whatever conditions they may encounter.
 Ensuring that you have the correct tools before landing on site is key to minimizing downtime once the project is in full swing.

 - Ensure you have proper low temperature oils in your excavator and excavator attachment tools.